Barry Livingston Net Worth 2026: Age, Height, Wife, Sister & Stanley Livingston Compared

 Who is Barry Livingston?

-Barry Livingston is an American actor best known for playing Ernie Douglas on My Three Sons
+Barry Livingston is an American actor best known for playing Ernie Douglas on My Three Sons.

 How old is Barry Livingston?

-He was born on December 17, 1953, making him 72 years old.
+He was born on December 17, 1953, making him 73 years old in 2026.

-What role made Barry Livingston famous?
+What role did Barry Livingston play in Mad Men?

-Where was Barry Livingston born?
+Where are Barry and Stanley Livingston today?

 Has Barry Livingston written a book?